evennia/evennia/docs/sphinx/source/wiki/Objects.rst

 The exit functionality is all defined on the Exit typeclass, so you could in principle completely change how exits work in your game (it's not recommended though, unless you really know what you are doing).
-Exits are `locked <Locks.html>`_ using an access*type called*traverse\_
-and also make use of a few hook methods for giving feedback if the traversal fails.
-See ``baseobjects.Exit`` for more info, that is also what you should inherit from to make custom exit types.
+Exits are `locked <Locks.html>`_ using an access\ *type called*\ traverse\_ and also make use of a few hook methods for giving feedback if the traversal fails.
+See ``ev.Exit`` for more info, that is also what you should inherit from to make custom exit types.
 Change the default class used by e.g. ``@dig`` and ``@open`` by editing ``BASE_EXIT_TYPECLASS`` in your settings.